RangeLDM: Fast Realistic LiDAR Point Cloud Generation: Experiments

-We obtain sparse input point clouds by selecting a subset of 16 beams from the raw 64-beam sensors, in line with LiDARGen.
+\textbf{LiDAR Point Cloud Upsampling.} We obtain sparse input point clouds by selecting a subset of 16 beams from the raw 64-beam sensors, in line with LiDARGen.
 We compared our approach against PUNet~\cite{yu2018pu}, DeepRS~\cite{chen2022deep}, Grad-PU~\cite{Grad-PU}, bicubic interpolation, Nearest Neighbor (NN) interpolation and LiDARGen.

 Quantitatively, in addition to measuring Mean Absolute Error (MAE) in the range view, we also employed RangeNet++ semantic segmentation to evaluate the quality of upsampled results.
 As shown in Table~\ref{tab:upsample}, the proposed method outperforms competing methods in all metrics, including MAE, per-point segmentation accuracy, and segmentation Intersection over Union (IoU).